azagniotov/stubby4j/README.md

-An HTTP server for stubbing external systems in both Docker and non-containerized environments for integration, contract and behavior testing.
+An HTTP/1.1 & HTTP/2 server for stubbing external systems in both Docker and non-containerized domains for integration and contract testing.

 [![CircleCI build master branch][circleci-badge]][circleci-link] [![DockerHub][docker-hub-badge]][docker-hub-link]